glcjr/InAppBillingPlugin/README.md

 ## In-App Billing Plugin for .NET MAUI  and Windows

+> Important Note: I do not plan on continuing support for this library.
+As noted in April of 2025: In App Purchase APIs have always been extremely complex, hard to manage, hard to update, and hard to streamline into a single API.
+I have enjoyed working and evolving this project over the years, but with StoreKit being deprecated for StoreKit2 and the ever-evolving Android Billing Library that always has massive changes, I simply do not have the time and energy to keep the library up to date.
+I appreciate everyone that has contributed over and used the library over the years.
+I encourage forking and evolving the library and of course you can just pull the source code into your project directly.

 A simple In-App Purchase plugin for .NET MAUI and Windows to query item information, purchase items, restore items, and more.

 Subscriptions are supported on iOS, Android, and Mac.
 Windows/UWP/WinUI 3 - does not support subscriptions at this time.

 ## Important Version Information
+* v10 now supports .NET 10+ and Android Billing v8
 * v9 now supports .NET 9+ and Android Billing v7
 * v8 now supports .NET 8+ .NET MAUI and Windows Apps.
 * v7 now supports .NET 6+, .NET MAUI, UWP, and Xamarin/Xamarin.Forms projects